jcosborn/qex/README.md

 ### Installation:

-First you need Nim.
-I recommend installing it from the instructions given in "Installation from github" at the bottom of this page: http://nim-lang.org/download.html
+First you need `Nim<https://nim-lang.org>`_.

+You can install it either by using the script "installNim" in this repo, or from the instructions given here: http://nim-lang.org/download.html

+Create a separate build directory (optional but recommended).

+From the build directory run the "configure" script found with the source.
-(optional) Copy "Makefile.template" to a separate build directory.
+This will create a "Makefile" in the build directory.

-Copy "Makefile.template" to "Makefile" and edit it to point to the QEX source, set compiler, etc.
-(the first section is for BG/Q, the second for x86)
+Check the resulting Makefile and edit if necessary.

-The variables you'll likely need to change are:
+The variables you may need to change are:

 ```
 QEXDIR: root directory containing QEX code (where this README.md is)